wso2/docs-is/en/docs/learn/configuring-a-read-write-active-directory-user-store.md

 <td><p>The attribute used for uniquely identifying a user entry.
 Users can be authenticated using their email address, UID, etc. The name of the attribute is considered as the username.</p>
 <p>Default: uid<br />
 <br />
-Note: email address is considered as a special case in WSO2 products, if you want to set the email address as username, see <a href="../../learn/using-email-address-as-the-username">Using email address as the username</a></p></td>
+Note: email address is considered as a special case in WSO2 products, if you want to set the email address as username, see <a href="../../learn/using-email-address-as-the-username">Using email address as the username</a></p>
 <br/>
-sample values: sAMAccountName
+sample values: sAMAccountName</td>
 </tr>
 <tr class="even">
 <td>UserNameSearchFilter</td>